Pretty-Good-Freedom-Tech/bounties/stfrfryNeo4jSync.md

 ## relays

-Strfry.
+[strfry](https://github.com/hoytech/strfry).
 Many projects such as relay-tools are derived from strfry.

 Many nostr relays use LMDB.
 One potential strategy would be to design this as an LMDB-to-neo4j ETL pipeline which could then be implemented using other relays including notedeck's nostrDb.